-Faces of Industry is a series of articles exploring the personal histories of our practitioners, sharing the key experiences that defined their values and exploring why they do what they do.
+Faces of Industry is a series of articles exploring the personal histories of our professionals, sharing the key experiences that defined their values and exploring why they do what they do.
 In this story, Dillon Loomer tells us how playing professional hockey has influenced his career.

 The teamwork mentality I picked up over the years in sports continues to be valuable today.